The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 - Daily Crime Log

-Executive Order 1107 is the systemwide policy that guides all 23 CSU campuses with their institutional compliance with the Clery Act.
-Individual campuses may establish additional university-specific Clery policies and procedures to supplement the systemwide policy.
+The systemwide Clery policy guides all 23 CSU campuses with their institutional compliance with the Clery Act.

 California State University System Safety and Security